Measuring the matter fluctuations in the Local Universe with the ALFALFA catalog: Results and Discussion

-To deepen our analysis, we calculated the $\sigma(R)$ values.
-By using the $\xi(r)$ values and the previously obtained covariance matrix, we can get the mass fluctuation function, which is shown in figure~\ref{fig:mass_fluctuation}.
-The data points were obtained directly from the square root of equation~(\ref{M(r)_J3}) leading to a direct measurement of the matter fluctuation of the HI extragalactic sources, $\sigma_{8}^{\text{tr}} = \sigma_{8}^{\text{HI}} = 0.92 \pm 0.05$ at scales $r=8$ Mpc.
-The red curve corresponds to the theoretical model for the matter fluctuations assuming the Planck's flat-$\Lambda$CDM model.
-The dashed gray line is the best-fit expectation for $\sigma(R)$ when one assumes the power-law to for the 2-point correlation function, for this we call this dashed gray line as $\sigma$-model.
+The dashed gray line is the best-fit expectation for the function $\sigma(R)$ when one assumes the power-law for the 2-point correlation function, because of this we call this dashed gray line as the $\sigma$-model.
 We observe a good agreement, at $2\sigma$ level, between the $\sigma$-model and the data.
 As noticed above the 2-point correlation function does not follow a power-law for scales above 7 Mpc, in consequence, this fact is translated to the $\sigma(R)$ computation, and manifests increasing the discrepancy between $\sigma$-model and data, as observed in figure~\ref{fig:mass_fluctuation}.
 For both the $\sigma$-model and the data, there is a transition with respect to the $\Lambda$CDM model around 4 Mpc, suggestive of a possible transition between non-linear to linear scales.
 As the scale increases, both $\sigma$-model and data fall below the $\Lambda$CDM model, consistently, indicating that the HI sources are anti-biased with respect to the underlying matter fluctuation field~\citep{Basilakos07}.

 The scale where our best-fit data intersects the $\Lambda$CDM model, which results from a linear theory, is suggestive of the transition between the non-linear and linear regimes.
 We find, however, that a more appropriate scale would be to consider the scale where the matter fluctuation is $\sigma(R) = 1$, because such scale would be a model-independent quantity in data analyses where distances scales are in Mpc units (and not $h^{-1}$ Mpc).
 When we apply this condition to our best-fit analysis (see figure~\ref{fig:mass_fluctuation}) we obtain $R = 7.2 \pm 1.5~\text{Mpc}$.
 This could be considered as the transition scale where the linear relationship is valid $\delta_{\text{HI}}=b_{\text{HI}}\delta_{M}$, i.e., the fluctuation of matter of the HI sources is proportional to the fluctuation of underlying matter.